-1 3 1.
-WebEOC Access Common Access Card-enabled system access to internet/intranet for WebEOC application.
-2. POTS Access Individual phones and numbers that will be assigned and/ or made available to key personnel (Department Watch Standers).
-3. Telephone Roster Request advance notice of phone numbers with Class A capability to call off Base to Onslow County EOC and MCIEAST-MCB CAMLEJ EOCs.
-4. Floor Plan Request advance copy of floor plan for Continuity of Operations Program planning and briefing to Watch Standers prior to deployment.
-5. Access Procedures Requesting a sequence of events/protocol for personnel with classified and unclassified access status to enter alternate EOC during an activation (scenarios fall into exercise and general requirements).
-6. Satellite Phone Iridium Satellite phone used inside and/or around the Building 24 complex.
-7. ELMR Black radio gear used inside, and/or around the OC/ Building 24 complex.
-8. Secured Telephone Equipment Phone Request at least one Secured Telephone Equipment in a closed off space for SWO and/or CG Staff communications.
+1. MCOP Access Common Access Card enabled system access to internet/intranet for MCOP application.
+2. POTS (plain old telephone Individual phones and numbers that will be assigned and or made available to key personnel (Department system) Access Watch Standers).
+2 - 3.
+Telephone Roster Request advance notice of phone numbers with Class A capability to call off Base to Onslow County EOC and MCIEAST EOC's.
+4. Floor Plan Request advance copy of floor plan for COOP planning and briefing to Watch Standers prior to deployment.
+5. Access Requesting a sequence of events/protocol for Procedures personnel with classified and unclassified access status to enter alternate EOC during an activation (scenarios fall into exercise and general requirements).
+6. Satellite Phone Iridium Satellite phone use inside and/or around the Building 24 complex.
+7. Enterprise Land Black radio gear use inside, and/or around the OC/ Mobile Radio Building 24 complex.
+(ELMR) 8.
+Secured Request at least one Secured Telephone Equipment in a Telephone closed off space for SWO and/or CG Staff Equipment Phone communications with encryption digital key code and GSA approved security container.
 9. OMNI phone Base telephone phone system (M5312/M5316/M6320 series) with Area Commanders on conference call capability at immediate contact once phone is picked up.
 10. Tactical Radio Tactical Radio set up, use of equipment inside, and/or around Building 24 complex.
 11. CMT CMT and/or 'PC' meeting/conference area for information coordination, planning discussion, that is away from the main floor.

-Figure 8-2.--List of Equipment Requirements in Building 24
+Figure 8-2.--List of Equipment Employed in Building 1043

 c.
-Figure 8-3 lists equipment which is unique to the primary EOC and should be moved to the Alternate facility in the event of a relocation, if possible.
+Figure 8-3 lists equipment which is unique to the primary EOC and should be moved to the alternate facility in the event of a relocation if possible.

 Government Vehicles

-Tough-books
+Government Owned and Independent Laptop Computers

 Digital camera, Global Positioning Systems

-ELMR - Motorola XTS 2500
+ELMR - Harris Unity XG-100

-Administrative Pack (paper, pens, notebook)
+Admin Pack (paper, pens, notebook)

-Technical Pack (550 cord, duct tape, zip ties, tools)
+Tech Pack (550 cord, duct tape, zip ties, tools)

 SOP and Jobs Binder

-Figure 8-3.--List of Equipment to be Relocated to the Alternate EOC
+Figure 8-3.--List of Equipment to be relocated to the Alternate EOC